inductiva/inductiva/docs-sources/bring-your-own-software/run-R-stochastic-models.md

 ## Launching your ensemble with Inductiva

-Suppose we want to examine how minor perturbations around a few base temperatures affect the behavior of our Ising model.
-With Inductiva, we can sample a normal distribution around each base temperature, run each simulation in parallel, and collect the full set of results—without manually managing infrastructure.
+Suppose we want to examine how minor perturbations around a temperature affect the behavior of our Ising model.
+With Inductiva, we can sample a normal distribution around the base temperature, run each simulation in parallel, and collect the full set of results—without manually managing infrastructure.

 Here's how to do that in a single, self-contained Python script: